abhijithwinddaa/chatify/docs/CODE_EXPLANATIONS.md

 ---

+## PERFORMANCE OPTIMIZATION INTERVIEW QUESTIONS ⚡

+## Q9: What is debouncing and why is it important?

+**Answer:**
+- Debouncing delays execution of a function until user stops performing an action
+- Without debouncing: typing "hello" triggers 5 API calls (h, he, hel, hell, hello)
+- With debouncing: only triggers 1 API call after user pauses
+- We use it for form validation, search, and typing indicators
+- Implementation: Custom `useDebounce` hook with `setTimeout` and cleanup
+- Result: 80-97% reduction in unnecessary operations

+## Q10: What is code splitting and how did you implement it?

+**Answer:**
+- Code splitting breaks the app into smaller chunks loaded on-demand
+- Instead of downloading all pages upfront, users download only what they need
+- Implementation: `React.lazy()` for dynamic imports + `Suspense` for loading state
+- Example: `const ChatPage = lazy(() => import('./pages/ChatPage'))`
+- Benefits: 20-30% faster initial load, smaller main bundle
+- Trade-off: Slight delay when first navigating to a new page

+## Q11: Explain React.memo and when to use it.

+**Answer:**
+- `React.memo` is a higher-order component that prevents re-renders if props haven't changed
+- By default, when parent re-renders, all children re-render too
+- `React.memo` compares props and skips render if unchanged
+- Best used for: List items, frequently rendered components, pure presentational components
+- We apply it to: ChatsList, ContactList, TypingIndicator, MessageStatus
+- Caution: Adds comparison overhead, so don't use for components that always receive new props

+## Q12: What are useCallback and useMemo?
+How are they different?

+**Answer:**
+- **useCallback**: Memoizes functions (returns same reference unless dependencies change)
+  - Problem: Functions recreated every render → child components re-render
+  - Solution: `const handleClick = useCallback(() => {...}, [deps])`

+- **useMemo**: Memoizes values/calculations (only recalculates when dependencies change)
+  - Problem: Expensive calculations run on every render
+  - Solution: `const result = useMemo(() => expensiveCalc(), [deps])`

+- Key difference: useCallback returns a function, useMemo returns a value

+## Q13: How does image compression work in your app?

+**Answer:**
+- We use `browser-image-compression` library
+- When user selects an image, we compress it BEFORE uploading
+- Options: maxSizeMB (0.5), maxWidthOrHeight (1920), useWebWorker (non-blocking)
+- A 5MB image becomes ~500KB (90% reduction)
+- Benefits: Faster uploads, less bandwidth, lower Cloudinary storage costs
+- UX: We show loading state during compression

+## Q14: What is a Service Worker and how does PWA benefit your app?

+**Answer:**
+- Service Worker is a script running in the background, separate from the web page
+- It intercepts network requests and can serve cached responses
+- PWA (Progressive Web App) features we enabled:
+  1. **Offline support**: App works without internet
+  2. **Install prompt**: "Add to Home Screen" on mobile
+  3. **Caching**: Static assets and Cloudinary images cached
+  4. **Faster loads**: Second visit loads from cache (80% faster)
+- Implementation: `vite-plugin-pwa` with Workbox for caching strategies

+## Q15: Explain your caching strategy.

+**Answer:**
+We use two caching strategies:

+1. **CacheFirst** (for Cloudinary images):
+   - Check cache first, return immediately if found
+   - Only fetch from network if not in cache
+   - Best for: Images that rarely change

+2. **NetworkFirst** (for API data):
+   - Try network first
+   - Fall back to cache if offline
+   - Best for: Dynamic data that needs to be fresh

+Configuration is in `vite.config.js` with Workbox runtime caching.

+## Q16: What is preloading and how did you implement it?

+**Answer:**
+- Preloading means fetching resources BEFORE user needs them
+- On LoginPage, when user focuses on password field, we start loading ChatPage
+- Implementation: `import('./ChatPage')` in an onFocus handler
+- Result: When login succeeds, ChatPage loads instantly
+- Why password focus?
+User filling password = high likelihood of login
+- Also called: "predictive prefetching"

+---

 # CONCLUSION

 This document has covered every aspect of the CHATIFY application:
 - How each technology was chosen and installed
 - What each folder and file does
 - How each feature works end-to-end
+- **Performance optimization techniques (basic and advanced)** ⚡
 - Common interview questions and answers
+- **Performance-specific interview questions** ⚡

 For any questions, refer to the specific section or the code files mentioned.

 **Good luck with your interviews!**